MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.Recipients.md

 ## Remarks

-A recipient can be specified by a string representing the recipient's display name, alias, or full SMTP e-mail address.
+A recipient can be specified by a string representing the recipient's display name, alias, or full SMTP email address.

 ## Example

-This Visual Basic for Applications (VBA) example creates a new e-mail message, uses the  **[Add](Outlook.Recipients.Add.md)** method to add "Dan Wilson" as a **[To](Outlook.MailItem.To.md)** recipient, and displays the message.
+This Visual Basic for Applications (VBA) example creates a new email message, uses the  **[Add](Outlook.Recipients.Add.md)** method to add "Dan Wilson" as a **[To](Outlook.MailItem.To.md)** recipient, and displays the message.

 ```vb